-We can use the cell address of other workbooks and applications as a reference.
+We can use the cell addresses of other workbooks and applications as a reference.
 In Excel, there are two types of cell addresses one is a relative address another is an absolute address.
 Actually, everyone does not know the relative and absolute cell addresses in the spreadsheet.
-In this article, we will see the definition, uses, and examples of relative and absolute cell address in the spreadsheet.
+In this article, we will see the definitions, uses, and examples of relative and absolute cell addresses in the spreadsheet.

 When copied and filled into other cells, relative and absolute references act differently.
 When a formula is copied to another cell, the relative references change.
 On the other hand, absolute references do not change regardless of where they are duplicated.

 How to Use Relative Cell Address in the Spreadsheet

 In Excel, a relative reference is a form of a cell reference.
 When the formula is copied to another cell, the reference changes.
 When computations must be repeated, relative cell references are employed.

 Step 1: Inspect the Preferred Address Style in the Spreadsheet